Nota: a proposito della tesi che crescita Cina è un bluff

 current market behavior could be a threat to the long-term competitive

-," said Mr. Christmas.
+position of steel," said Mr. Christmas.
 He and other executives said

 the organization doesn’t plan to raise anticompetitive issues against the iron